 What's Coming Up

-At 37 weeks, you'll hit full term.
+At 37 weeks, the baby reaches early term (full term is 39-40 weeks).
 Appointments are weekly now.
-The baby could technically arrive any day from this point forward, though most first-time moms deliver around 40 weeks (and only 5% deliver on their actual due date).
+The baby could technically arrive any day from this point forward, though most first-time moms deliver around 40 weeks.
 The next few weeks are about staying ready and staying patient.

 Quick Reference Box